minoa-lang/reference/src/type-system/types/string-slice-type.md

 This is a separate type, which allows string specific functionality.
 In addition, they assure that the underlying data is valid data for their representive encoding type.

-Calling a string slice method on invalid underlying data is [illegal behavior](../../illegal-behavior.md)
+Calling a string slice method on invalid underlying data is [illegal behavior].

 String slices, like regular slices, are dynamically sized types and can therefore only be instantiated through a pointer or reference type.